-Desmond “Des” Vinten saw South Korea from June 1951 to July 1953, leaving the day the truce was signed.
+Desmond “Des” Vinten served in South Korea from June 1951 to July 1953, leaving the day the truce was signed.
 Acknowledging the expertise of the Chinese enemy, he recounts two occasions of engagement.
 Due to the distress and destruction in South Korea, he originally did not want to return to South Korea.
-Beyond combat, Desmond Vinten describes his time in a military prison.
+Beyond combat, he describes his time in a military prison.
 As the National President of the National New Zealand Veterans Association, he has visited Korea four times since his service in the Korean War.

-Desmond Vinten initially lied on military documents to enlist in the military at 19.
-Arriving at Busan in June of 1951 and remaining until the Armistice, he served as a dispatch rider based in the headquarters of the Forward Maintenance Area.
-He left July 27, 1953 as the cease fire came into effect.
-Desmond Vinten has returned to Korea four times since his service.
+Desmond Vinten initially lied on military documents to enlist in the military at nineteen.
+He arrived at Busan in June of 1951 and remained until the Armistice.
+He served as a dispatch rider based in the headquarters of the Forward Maintenance Area.
+He left July 27, 1953, as the cease fire came into effect.
+He has returned to Korea four times since his service.

 War Zone and Road Conditions

-Desmond Vinten describes the fighting in and around Seoul and how the line shifted three times, causing great destruction.
+Desmond Vinten describes the fighting in and around Seoul and how the line shifted three times causing great destruction.
 Buildings were uninhabitable and citizens evacuated.
 As the center of the country, Seoul suffered war zone traffic.
-Road conditions on the routes to Seoul, Incheon, Daegu, and Yeongdeungpo were horrible, with a speed limit of 15 miles per hour.
+Road conditions on the routes to Seoul, Incheon, Daegu, and Yeongdeungpo were horrible with a speed limit of fifteen miles per hour.
 The First British Commonwealth lay four or five miles behind the front lines.

 Never Wanted to Return